-There have been a few occasions over the past 6 years when my bank account was drained to its last $300…
+There have been a few occasions over the past 6 years, earlier in my travel blogging journey, when my bank account was drained to its last $300…

-Hey, I know what it’s like to live in a cave if it ever came down to that.
+Hey, I know what it’s like to live in a cave if it ever came down to that. :-)

-I love what I do, and will continue to learn new skills and work towards making this travel lifestyle sustainable, or at least until I no longer enjoy it.
+I love what I do, and continue to learn new skills and work towards making this travel lifestyle sustainable, or at least until I no longer enjoy it.

-READ MORE: 33 Best Travel Jobs
+READ MORE: Professional Travel Blogger Tips

 I’m not going to sugar-coat this and tell you that making money while traveling has been easy.
 Quite the opposite actually.
 I work a lot more now than I did when I first started.